Why Dayara Bugyal turns into a Fairyland in Winter

 Fitness proof to be uploaded with GPS on and along with your picture.

-Here’s a guide to help you get fit for the trek.
+Here’s a guide to help you prepare for the trek.

 Working out indoors